Stastny scores in OT, Jets beat Oilers 1-0 for 2-0 lead

 Stastny’s screened wrist shot beat goaltender Mike Smith high to the right corner.

-Connor Hellebuyck made 38 saves for Winnipeg, and Smith stopped 35 shots.
+Connor Hellebuyck made 38 saves for Winnipeg and has stopped 70 of 71 shots over the first two games.

+”He’s the reason we have a chance,” Jets captain Blake Wheeler said. ”He’s the reason we are a playoff team and the reason we have confidence every time we go out there.
+You just can’t say enough about having a guy who you believe is going to stop every shot.”

+Smith made 35 saves for Edmonton, which finished second in the North Division – ahead of third-place Winnipeg – and took the season series 7-2.

 Winnipeg won the opener 4-1 on Wednesday night.
 The series shifts to Winnipeg for games Sunday and Monday nights.